The core understanding of what is a good website? Does it meet strategic intentions?

 - Attracting good talents to join the company

-- Converting visitors to intended action
+- Converting visitors to the intended action

-A staff that never stops working
+A good website is like a staff that never stops working

 With the current internet age, most of the population are accessing information through the Internet, judging your company by what they feel when they first saw your website.

-- Impression / Branding – The website must make the visitors feel that the company is a well established entity, worthy of their trust and time.
+- Impression / Branding – The website must make the visitors feel that the company is a well-established entity, worthy of their trust and time.

 - Speed – Research had shown that a slow loading website will turn off visitors.
 A good website should load fast and serve the required information without too many redundant fanciful elements.

-- Ease of Maintenance / Security – The website should be secure and easy to update without involving too many stakeholders in order for an effective systematic upkeep.
+- Ease of Maintenance / Security – The website should be secure and easy to update without involving too many stakeholders in order for effective systematic upkeep.

-- As a tool – A good website should feel like a trusty piece of tool, where you can use it with confidence to publish information, knowing that everything is built on solid foundation with proper structure.
+- As a tool – A good website should feel like a trusty piece of tool, where you can use it with confidence to publish information, knowing that everything is built on a solid foundation with proper structure.

-Long term relationship with your website
+Build a long term relationship with your website